model-checking/kani/rfc/src/rfcs/0011-source-coverage.md

 [^note-exclude]: Options to exclude certain coverage results (e.g, from the standard library) will likely be part of this option.

-[^note-snapshot]: Source code snapshots are necessary to produce coverage reports for items that otherwise are unreachable or have been sliced away during the compilation process.
+[^note-snapshot]: Coverage mappings essentially provide a snapshot of the source code reports for items that otherwise are unreachable or have been sliced away during the compilation process.

 #### Integration with the Kani VS Code Extension